Substitutions For Oat Bran

 Now Foods Rice Bran

 Rice bran is similar to any other bran, except that it’s made from rice.
-Rice is naturally gluten-free and often isn’t processed in the same facility as gluten products, which makes it one of the safer options.
-It’s trickier to get hold of but Now Foods Rice Bran is easy to source and quite inexpensive.
+Rice is naturally gluten-free and is not usually processed in the same facility as gluten products, which makes it one of the safer options.
+It’s trickier to get hold of but Now Foods Rice Bran is easy to source.

-It’s gluten-free (obviously), a good source of fiber and iron and is great for boosting your magnesium and vitamin B6 levels.
-The way it’s made means that it keeps it’s freshness and can be used in the same way as any other type of bran.
+It’s gluten-free, a good source of fiber and iron and is great for boosting your magnesium and vitamin B6 levels.

 Which Substitute Is Your Favorite?